 tm_shape(evcharge) +

-tm_dots(col = "black") +
+tm_dots(fill = "black") +

-tm_scale_bar(breaks = c(0, 1, 2), text.size = 1,
+tm_scalebar(breaks = c(0, 1, 2), text.size = 1,

 position = c("left", "bottom")) +

-tm_compass(type = "4star", position = c("right", "bottom")) +
+position = tm_pos_in("right", "bottom")) +

 OSU page 72 discusses color patch maps, which is a map of polygons